 Corporate Governance System

-Furthermore, the Company has adopted an Audit & Supervisory Board member system, and two of the four members are outside auditors.
-The Company’s Audit & Supervisory Board members monitor corporate governance with the mission of responding to the trust of shareholders and the demands of society.
+Furthermore, the Company adopts a Company with an Audit & Supervisory Committee structure, and two of the three Audit & Supervisory Committee members are external directors.The Company’s Audit & Supervisory Committee members monitor corporate governance with the mission of responding to the trust of shareholders and the demands of society.
 This is done by attending meetings of the Board of Directors and other important meetings, hearing reports on business from directors and other relevant personnel, examining the status of operations and assets, and inspecting important documents.

-The Company will continue to further enhance its organizational structure and mechanisms, focusing on statutory functions such as the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Board, and accounting auditors.
+The Company will continue to further enhance its organizational structure and mechanisms, focusing on statutory functions such as the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Committee, and accounting auditors.
 We will strive to ensure accountability through prompt disclosure of management and financial information and proactive efforts in investor relations (IR) activities.

 Corporate Governance Guidelines